madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

  * gaining insights into about an implementation (paper is effectively executable maths),
  * need more advanced examples (illustrating omitted aspects of the algorithm),
- * and looking for generalisation from Datalog to other contexts.
+ * looking for generalisation from Datalog to other contexts,
+ * and seeing how this algorithm behaves with common Datalog examples such as negation, aggregation, and effectful extralogical predicates.

-There are number of directions this work may go.
-I believe the constraint-based approach of the paper can be generalised to other declarative languages which need more sophisticated modes.
-I firmly believe there is a fundamental link between Martelli's semiring and dataflow in general.
+There is a number of directions this work may go.
+I believe the constraint-based approach of the work can be generalised to other declarative languages which need more sophisticated modes.
+I firmly believe there is a fundamental link between the mode operations we defined and dataflow in general.
 We didn't discuss user-level annotations as you noticed.
 There are interesting design questions about an annotation language for modes that might work exploring.
-Finally (and a bit more abstractly), extralogical predicates are inevitable in logic programming but they are afterthoughts to clear declarative semantics.
-I'd like them to be first-class citizens so we can reason about them and analyse them better.
+Finally (and a bit more abstractly), extralogical predicates are inevitable in logic programming but they are afterthoughts to the semantics of the language.
+I'd like them to be first-class citizens, so we can reason about them better.

 [^existential]: `Pass` in this rule is an existentially quantified variable, so there is indeed nothing that could have bound it out of the rule context.